Balfour Water System

 - increased water conservation

-- reduced capital infrastructure
+- reduced capital infrastructure costs for capacity upgrades

 - equitable water rates